-- A. "Administrative Action" means action based upon the application, or interpretation of a County Ordinance or a state statute, or a proceeding involving a license, permit, franchise or development use. - B. "Anything of Value," "benefit" or "thing of value" includes all matters, whether tangible or intangible, that could reasonably be considered to be of advantage or worth, use or service to the person to whom they are conferred.
-"Anything of value," "benefit" or "thing of value" includes (i) money, including campaign contributions or pledges; (ii) products or merchandise: (iii) works of art or collectibles; (iv) stocks, bonds, notes or options; real property or an interest in real property; contracts or a promise of a future interest in a contract; (v) an interest or a promise of a future interest in a business; (vi) meals whose total value exceeds twenty-five dollars, non-alcoholic beverages or lodging; (vii) transportation and related travel expenses not to exceed fifty dollars (\$50.00) per trip; (viii) services, including loaned employees; (ix) loans, loan guarantees or co-signing; (x) loans at below market interest; (xi) forgiveness of a debt; (xii) discounts or rebates not extended to the public generally; (xiii) preferential treatment; (xiv) tickets of admission; (xv) paid compensation not commensurate with the fair and reasonable value of the services rendered; (xvi) free or discounted use of office equipment and facilities; (xvii) intentional overpayment or knowing duplicate payments for expenses or costs; (xviii) radio or television time which is not paid at fair market value; (xix) promise or offer of present or future employment; (xx) use of autos, boats, apartments, or other recreational or lodging facilities; (xxi) intangible rights such as a cause of action; (xxii) licenses, patents, intellectual property, copyrights, or an interest in them; and (xxiii) any other item, tangible or intangible, having economic value.
-"Anything of value", "benefit" or "thing of value" does not include political endorsements, support in a political campaign or a promise of an endorsement or support. - C. "Appointed Official" means a person who is not an Elected Official or County Employee and has been appointed by the Board of County Commissioners to serve on a County Board, Commission, or Committee established by the Board of Commissioners, or to perform other functions at the request of the Board of County Commissioners. - D. "Board of County Commissioners" or "Board" means the Board of County Commissioners of Santa Fe County. - E. "Candidate" means a person who has filed a declaration of candidacy for a position as an Elected Official of Santa Fe County.
-A Candidate is a Candidate from including the period of time of from filing the declaration of candidacy until the election. through being sworn into the elected office. - F. "Confidential Information" means information that has been classified as confidential by law. - G. "Conflict of Interest" means a situation in which a person exercising a duty has an interest, financial or otherwise, that potentially conflicts with the exercise of the duty.
+A. "Administrative Action" means action based upon the application, or interpretation of a County Ordinance or a state statute, or a proceeding involving a license, permit, franchise or development use.

+B. "Anything of Value," "benefit" or "thing of value" includes all matters, whether tangible or intangible, that could reasonably be considered to be of advantage or worth, use or service to the person to whom they are conferred.
+"Anything of value," "benefit" or "thing of value" includes (i) money, including campaign contributions or pledges; (ii) products or merchandise; (iii) works of art or collectibles; (iv) stocks, bonds, notes or options; real property or an interest in real property; contracts or a promise of a future interest in a contract; (v) an interest or a promise of a future interest in a business; (vi) meals whose total value exceeds twenty-five dollars (\$25), non-alcoholic beverages or lodging, excepting meals provided in connection with an event produced by a non-profit charitable organization or a public event where the person attending is serving in a political capacity; (vii) transportation and related travel expenses not to exceed fifty dollars (\$50) per trip; (viii) services, including loaned employees; (ix) loans, loan guarantees or co-signing; (x) loans at below market interest; (xi) forgiveness of a debt; (xii) discounts or rebates not extended to the public generally; (xiii) preferential treatment; (xiv) tickets of admission; (xv) paid compensation not commensurate with the fair and reasonable value of the services rendered; (xvi) free or discounted use of office equipment and facilities; (xvii) intentional overpayment or knowing duplicate payments for expenses or costs; (xviii) radio or television time which is not paid at fair market value; (xix) promise or offer of present or future employment; (xx) use of autos, boats, apartments, or other recreational or lodging facilities; (xxi) intangible rights such as a cause of action; (xxii) licenses, patents, intellectual property, copyrights, or an interest in them; and (xxiii) any other item, tangible or intangible, having economic value.
+"Anything of value", "benefit" or "thing of value" does not include political endorsements, support in a political campaign or a promise of an endorsement, political activities, or political support.

+C. "Appointed Official" means a person who is not an Elected Official or County Employee and has been appointed by the Board of County Commissioners to serve on a County Board, Commission, or Committee established by the Board of Commissioners, or to perform other functions at the request of the Board of County Commissioners.

+D. "Board of County Commissioners" or "Board" means the Board of County Commissioners of Santa Fe County.

+E. "Candidate" means a person who has filed a declaration of candidacy for a position as an Elected Official of Santa Fe County.
+A Candidate is a Candidate from the time of filing the declaration of candidacy until the election.

+F. "Confidential Information" means information that has been classified as confidential by law.

+G. "Conflict of Interest" means a situation in which a person exercising a duty has an interest, financial or otherwise, that potentially conflicts with the exercise of the duty or that may be perceived as conflicting with the exercise of the duty.